asyncapi/website/pages/docs/tutorials/message-validation.md

 This indicates that your message is valid and it is recieved by the application correctly.

 # Summary
-In this tutorial, you learnt how to connect your generated application to MQTT broker,send messages through it,how to identify when an invalid message is sent to your application and how you can correct the invalid message.
+In this tutorial, you learned how to connect your generated application to an MQTT broker, send messages through it, how to identify when an invalid message is sent to your application, and how you can correct the invalid message.

+---

+<DocsButton
+  suggestions={[
+    {
+      href: '/docs/tutorials/generate-code',
+      title: 'Generate code',
+      type:'back',
+    },
+    {
+      href: '/docs/guides',
+      title: 'Overview',
+      type:'next',
+    }
+  ]}
+/>